openstack/cinder/doc/source/configuration/block-storage/drivers/pure-storage-driver.rst

    pure_eradicate_on_delete = true

-By default, auto-eradication is disabled and all deleted volumes, snapshots, and consistency groups are retained on the Pure Storage array in a recoverable state for 24 hours from time of deletion.
+By default, auto-eradication is disabled and all deleted volumes, snapshots, and consistency groups are retained on the Everpure array in a recoverable state for 24 hours from time of deletion.

 Setting host personality